Ready to donate your device(s)?

 Please make sure you leave your name and contact details when you donate the device, so we can call if we find any security that needs releasing before we can use your device.

-All of these devices are locked to your account and can't be used for anything other than spare parts by anyone else until released.
-If you are comfortable, follow these instructions from Apple.
-Alternatively, when you donate the device, make sure it's fully charged, bring your Apple ID email and password and anther Apple device (phones or laptop) on your account if you have one, and we'll help you through the process.
+All Apple and modern Google devices are locked to your account and can't be used for anything other than spare parts by anyone else until released.
+If you are comfortable, follow these instructions from Apple or these for Android.
+Alternatively, when you donate the device, make sure it's fully charged, bring your Apple ID or Google account email and password and another device on your account if you have one, and we'll help you through the process.

 If you or your employer has set this up